omerdagan84/eudyptula/README.md

 responding to this task, so that I can figure out who to attribute it to.

-If you forgot, your id is "7c1caf2f50d1".
-Surely I don't need to keep saying this right?
-I know, _you_ wouldn't forget, but someone else, of course they would, so I'll just leave it here for those "others".

 This is Task 04 of the Eudyptula Challenge
 ------------------------------------------